-The Institute for Southern Studies is a public interest media, research, and education center.
+The Institute for Southern Studies is a public interest media, research, and education center, based in Durham, North Carolina.

-Since our founding in 1970 by veterans of the civil rights movement, the Institute for Southern Studies has established a national reputation as an essential resource for grassroots activists, community leaders, scholars, policy makers and others working to bring lasting social and economic change to the region.
+Since our founding in 1970 by Julian Bond and other veterans of the civil rights movement, the Institute for Southern Studies has established a national reputation as an essential resource for grassroots activists, community leaders, scholars, policy makers and others working to bring lasting social and economic change to the region.

 Throughout our history, the Institute has maintained a strong commitment to developing research and publication projects that support grassroots organizing, especially efforts for corporate and government accountability.
 The Institute has also nurtured a variety of community and media projects for change, including the Brown Lung Association, Carolina Public Press, the Miami Workers Center, North Carolina Asian Americans Together, and Southerners for Economic Justice.